 Customer supplied the drawing that inspired this inlay.
 Materials used were mastadon ivory and composition stone.

-What follows here is an assortment of pictures......in no particular order!
+What follows here is an assortment of process pictures......in no particular order!

 One of the side benders.
 Electric heat blankets are used to bend the sides.